-In the test planning stage, along with all the other elements of testing, automation testing and automation test strategy are always decision-making topics.
+In the test planning stage, along with all the other elements of testing, automation testing and test automation strategy are always decision-making topics.
 Expecting 100% automation from day one is an unrealistic automation test strategy.

 On the other hand, lack of envisioning for enhancement is one of the reasons of automation testing failure.
 To build a cost-effective automation testing strategy with a result-oriented approach is always a key to success in automation testing.